 If you don’t have confidence, a solid sense of self or a good sense of self-worth, there may be some sort of void in your life that isn’t being adequately filled.
 For example, partaking in hobbies and social activities can help to develop a solid sense of confidence and self-worth.
 Learning about and doing things that you love can foster a sense of security, confidence, self-love, and self-worth.

 Also, partaking in activities can put you into a different mindset where you are less likely to have toxic, self-defeating thoughts running through your head.
-When you feel fulfillment, love, and support, it is harder to feel bitter, offended, and angry.
+When you feel fulfillment, love, and support, it is harder to feel like you’re bitter, offended, or angry.

 Volunteering, going back to school, getting involved in classes, and learning new hobbies and subjects can empower you with a sense of security and confidence.